aiiie/dnuos/README.txt

 ====

 Version 1.0.6 (May 31, 2008)
     Made the Makefile more consistent across platforms.
-This now the recommended way to install Dnuos.
+This is now the recommended way to install Dnuos.

     Fixed album and artist information not being populated for FLAC files.